DFIRKuiper/Kuiper/README.md

 3. **Parsers Configuration**: manage the parsers (add, delete, and edit)
 ![diagram.png](https://github.com/salehmuhaysin/Kuiper/blob/master/img/parsers.png?raw=true)

 4. **Case machines**: list all machines on the selected case, from here you can add machine and upload artifacts to it as zip file or raw files.
-In addition, if you have multiple machines compressed you can upload all of them and the machine name will take the file name.
 ![diagram.png](https://github.com/salehmuhaysin/Kuiper/blob/master/img/machines.png?raw=true)

-5. **Artifacts Browsing**: this is where the hunting exists ;), all records parsed from artifacts will be here, you can search, save search as rule, tag records.
+5. **Artifacts Browsing**: this is where the hunting begins ;), all records parsed from artifacts will be displayed here, you can search and save your search query as rule and tag records.

 ![diagram.png](https://github.com/salehmuhaysin/Kuiper/blob/master/img/browse_artifacts.png?raw=true)

-6. **Timeline**: all tagged records and add messages listed on chronological order.
-You can export it as CSV.
+6. **Timeline**: all tagged records and add messages are displayed in a chronological order as well as it could be exported as CSV.

 ![diagram.png](https://github.com/salehmuhaysin/Kuiper/blob/master/img/timeline.png?raw=true)